Device Security

 Note: Once a phone has installed a

-new versions of that file can only be signed by a previously known certificate with the SAST
+.tlv new versions of that file can only be signed by a previously known certificate with the SAST role.
+A .tlv can have a maximum of 2 certificates with the SAST role.1.
+Create an

 --ccm /etc/asterisk/keys/asterisk.pem --app-server /etc/apache2/ssl-certs/apache.pem